 1944 - 2024

-On 28th May 2024, our family will celebrate having lived and worked at Dalmore for 80 years.
+On 28th May 2024, our family celebrated having lived and worked at Dalmore for 80 years.

-Each week from January through to May, we will share our history and information about our family's life over this time.
+Each week from January through to May, we shared our history and information about our family's life over this time.

 We have lots of pictures through the years along with details of what life was like prior to 1944.